NancokPS2/ChessLikeCSharp/Obsidian/Character Stats.md

   - mechanical
 ---
 ### Health
-How combat ready a unit is, when it reaches 0, the unit can't fight anymore.
+How combat ready a [[Unit]] is, when it reaches 0, the unit can't fight anymore.
 Units below 20% of their health become more susceptible to some harmful effects as they become [[Status Effects|Gravely Hurt]].

 ### Energy
 Many abilities require energy to use.
 Energy recovers at the start of each turn by 20% of max energy.

 ### Delay
-The amount of time the next turn of the unit takes to arrive.
+The amount of time the next turn of the [[Unit]] takes to arrive.
 Higher amounts means it takes longer for the turn to come.
 This is usually modified by used abilities.

 ### Movement
-How many cells horizontally a unit can move.
+How many cells horizontally a [[Unit]] can move.
 The vertical amount depends on movement type:
 - Flying: Infinite height.
 - Fluid: same as movement.
 - Agile: 3/4 of movement.